Postpartum Depression: Don’t Suffer in Silence

 I can’t remember much about the birth of my twins, nor can I remember much about the first three years of their lives.
 Unfortunately, some of the things I can remember are the negative thoughts and pure exhaustion I experienced.
-I told no one but my husband and my dad, who was a physician.
+I told no one but my husband and my dad, who was a physician, but I did not get counseling or go on medication.
+Looking back, that was not the right decision.
 I suffered in the silence with postpartum depression for close to a year.
-I did not get counseling.
-I did not go on medication.
-Looking back, that was not the right decision.

-It was 2001 and I had a 6-year-old a 4-year-old and a 2-year-old when my twin babies arrived.
-If you were not counting, that is five children that are six and under.
-It was more than anyone could manage.
+It was 2001 and I had a 6-year-old, a 4-year-old, and a 2-year-old when my twin babies arrived.
+If you were not counting, that is five children under the age of 6—more than anyone could manage.
 Unfortunately for me, postpartum depression wasn’t really talked about much back then.
-At least my physicians did not discuss it with me or check on me to see if an intervention was needed.
+At least, my physicians did not discuss it with me or check on me to see if an intervention was needed.

 I remember crying a lot.
 I remember feeling completely overwhelmed and exhausted beyond anything I can explain.
-I remember having suicidal thoughts and thoughts of hurting the babies.
+I remember having suicidal thoughts, and thoughts of hurting the babies.
 I somehow was able to separate these thoughts and talk myself out of them, but it was scary and not me.
-I didn’t go out much partly because it was too hard to get five children out the door, and partly because I was depressed and anxious.
+I didn’t go out much, partly because it was too hard to get five children out the door, and partly because I was so depressed and anxious.

-My husband was as good of a support that he could be working full time.
-I don’t think he fully knew how much I was suffering, though.
-To this day, I am not certain he really knows or understands what I went through.
+My husband was as supportive as he could be while working full time, but I don’t think he understood how much I was suffering.
+To this day, I am not certain he really knows what I went through.
 Part of me still doesn’t want to share some of the dark thoughts I had.
 I am sure if he did know, he would have made sure I got mental health help.
 My father thought it might be a thyroid problem and so he tested my thyroid, which was low, and put me on thyroid medication.
-It may have helped some.
-To be honest I don’t remember if it did or didn’t help.
+It may have helped some, but it didn’t make enough of an impact for me to really remember a change.

-I did not get much help when I had my twins either.
+I know part of the issue was probably that I didn’t have much help when I had my twins.
 We couldn’t afford to hire anyone.
 My husband had just finished graduate school and we had just purchased a home.
-I did not know there was such thing as a postpartum doula, but oh would I have loved to have one to come and help.
+I didn’t know there was such thing as a postpartum doula, but oh, would I have loved to have one to come and help.
 I am certain that would have made a difference in my ability to cope.

 As a mom that experienced postpartum depression, I knew I wanted to help other moms going through similar experiences.
-When all my children started school full time I decided to become a postpartum doula, so I could do just that.
+When all my children started school full time, I decided to become a postpartum doula, so I could do just that.
 Through studying more about postpartum depression, it has amazed me at the percentage of women that struggle with it.
-It has given me a new light and taken away the shame I felt from when I experienced it.
-I now recognize that it is nothing that I did wrong.
+It has given me a new understanding and taken away the shame I felt from when I experienced it.
+I now recognize that I did nothing wrong.

-4. Exercise – it is the key to better physical and in turn better mental health.
+Exercise – it is the key to better physical, and in turn better mental health.

-5. If you can afford to, hire a housekeeper.
-I did a few times and it sure lifted my spirits.
+I did a few times, and it sure lifted my spirits.

-Connect with Baby Blues Connection: www.babybluesconnection.org They offer one on one support and support groups along with recommendations of the best psychiatric physicians.
+Connect with Baby Blues Connection: www.babybluesconnection.org They offer one-on-one support and group support, along with recommendations for psychiatric physicians.